zalando-incubator/graphql-jit/README.md

   - `disableLeafSerialization` {boolean, default: false} - disables leaf node serializers.
 The serializers validate the content of the field so this option should only be set to true if there are strong assurances that the values are valid.
+  - `customSerializers` {Object as Map, default: {}} - Replace serializer functions for specific types.
+Can be used as a safer alternative for overly expensive
   - `customJSONSerializer` {boolean, default: false} - Whether to produce also a JSON serializer function using `fast-json-stringify`, otherwise the stringify function is just `JSON.stringify`